-On April 2, 2015, the five permanent members of the UN Security Council (China, France, Russia, the United Kingdom, and the United States) plus Germany, the European Union, and Iran came to agreement on a framework for achieving a final deal regarding Iran’s nuclear program.
-This framework forms the foundation for the Joint Comprehensive Plan of Action (JCPOA) that is expected to be finalized by the end of June.
-In this GT Alert, the authors discuss the key elements of the framework for the JCPOA and the impact on those conducting business in or with Iran.
+On June 30, 2015, the five permanent members of the U.N.
+Security Council (China, France, Russia, the United Kingdom, and the United States) plus Germany, the European Union, and Iran agreed to extend by seven days their self-imposed deadline for finalizing a deal regarding Iran’s nuclear program.
+The so-called Joint Comprehensive Plan of Action (JCPOA) is now expected to be finalized by July 7, 2015.

 The parties to the negotiations reached an agreement on a framework for a final deal on April 2, 2015, with the expectation that the details would be finalized by the end of June.
 Under the framework, it is expected that Iran would receive limited sanctions relief if it abides by its nuclear-related commitments.
 Specifically, U.S. and EU nuclear-related sanctions would be suspended once the International Atomic Energy Agency (IAEA) has verified that Iran has complied with all of its nuclear-related obligations.
 How the parties (particularly the United States) will differentiate nuclear-related sanctions from all others currently applied against Iran (such as human rights, weapons of mass destruction, and terrorism-related sanctions) remains to be seen.
 The full details of any deal are speculative until a formal agreement is reached and made public by the parties to the negotiation.